MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-accounts.md

 ![Find Azure Stack storage accounts](media/azure-stack-manage-storage-accounts/image6.png)

 ## Look at account details
-Once you have located the accounts you're interested in viewing, you can select the particular account to view certain details.
+Once you've located the accounts you're interested in viewing, you can select the particular account to view certain details.
 A new pane opens with the account details.
 These details include the kind of account, creation time, location, and so on.